 The Hamptons and the North Fork are perfect for this type of simple soiree.
 Head to the beach for a clambake, or break out the lawn games for barbecue in the backyard.
 If you would like a bit more structure, call on a fabulous restaurant to reserve a private room or a corner of the main dining room.
 Pick a place that features the cuisine of one or both of your ancestors so you can share your culture with new family members.

 With sandy beaches a short drive from anywhere on the North Fork and the Hamptons, we love the clambake idea for a summer event, but this is a specialty that only a few have mastered.
-For truly authentic clambakes, we suggest The Pridwin, Moriches Catering, Cowfish, or ALure.
+For truly authentic clambakes, we suggest Cowfish or ALure.

 For truly unique and fabulously memorable rehearsal dinner, take it to the speakeasy at Jedediah Hawkins Inn.
 This beautiful restored historic inn hides an intimate cellar perfectly sized for a rehearsal dinner, and it feels just like a Prohibition era speakeasy.
 This time, the secret password is not required—unless you set one yourself.